vfat-io/tycho-indexer/Readme.md

 Substream handlers, which extract the actual information for each block are implemented in Rust, compiled to WebAssembly and sent to a Firehose node where execution takes place near the data.
 Handlers emit messages that are streamed back to the client.

+A very early example of how a substream package is implemented can be seen [here](./substreams/ethereum-ambient/).
+In this example all storage changes for the Ambient protocol are extracted.

 ## Extractors

 Extractors are tasked with archiving states and providing normalized change streams: They receive fork-aware messages from substreams and must apply these to the current state.
 If necessary, they create a corresponding delta message and then immediately forward it to any subscriptions.